MAGALA-RICHARD/apsimNGpy-documentations/doc/sens.rst

             359             1  2000-04-05  ...
 Maize.Total.Wt       Total
             [360 rows x 10 columns]

-In order to use Sobol use `method =sobol' as follows

 We can get a list of available paramters as follows